Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 1. Ops salary.
 A senior streaming DevOps engineer is $120–160k/year salaried, or $60–80k/year part-time.
 You need at least one.
 Without ops, your custom platform is a ticking liability.

 2. CDN volume contracts.
-Cloudfront, Akamai, Fastly retail rates are 30–50% above what you can negotiate at $5–20k/month commit.
-Plan for procurement.
+CloudFront, Akamai, and Fastly retail rates are 30–50% above what you can negotiate at a $5–20k/month commit.
+Plan for procurement time.

 3. SDK churn.
 Browser WebRTC interop bugs, Safari quirks, and Chrome breaking changes cost roughly one engineer-week every 8–12 weeks.
 Budget it.

 4. Codec re-encoding.
 H.264 to HEVC to AV1: every transition is a full archive re-transcode.
-At 100k minutes catalogue, that’s ~$3–6k of compute and a week of pipeline work each time.
+At a 100k-minute catalogue, that’s ~$3–6k of compute and a week of pipeline work each time.

 Two-year and five-year totals at a glance

 Boards rarely care about month one.
 They care about the 24-month and 60-month totals.
-Here’s the same scenarios collapsed into a single comparison — the numbers a CFO asks for in the second meeting.
+Here are the same scenarios collapsed into a single comparison, the numbers a CFO asks for in the second meeting.
+Conferencing rows use $0.004/participant-min; the OTT row uses Vimeo’s $1/subscriber/month.

 Volume SaaS 24-mo SaaS 60-mo Custom 24-mo Custom 60-mo Winner

 Reach for these numbers when: you’re building a board-level case for streaming platform development cost.
-Anchor on the 24-month line, then sensitivity-test against your worst-case minute curve.
+Anchor on the 24-month line, then sensitivity-test against your worst-case minute and delivery curves.

-Mini case: why TradeCaster went custom — and what it cost
+Mini case: why TradeCaster runs on a custom stack

 A decision framework: SaaS or custom in five questions

-2. What’s your latency floor?
-If you need sub-500 ms (trading, auctions, classrooms with Q&A, live commerce), you’re custom by default.
+1. What’s your latency floor?
+If you need sub-500 ms one-to-many (trading, auctions, live commerce, classrooms with Q&A), you’re custom by default.
+This question comes first because latency overrides cost.

-3. Are you running a branded OTT subscription business?
-If yes, the 30–50% Vimeo OTT revenue share alone justifies a custom OTT stack within 18–24 months.
+2. Are you running a branded OTT subscription business?
+If yes, the $1-per-subscriber-per-month platform fee plus per-GB delivery justify a custom OTT stack within 18–24 months at any real subscriber base.

 5. Do you have at least 6 months of runway to ship and tune a custom build?
-If not, ship on SaaS, hit product-market fit, then re-platform once you have $500k pp-min/month and revenue to fund it.
+If not, ship on SaaS, hit product-market fit, then re-platform once the volume and revenue justify it.

 Want our scoring against those five questions?

-30 minutes, real engineering opinions, a fixed-range estimate at the end — with shipped client URLs and Hetzner / Cloudflare / AWS quotes against your scope.
+30 minutes, real engineering opinions, a fixed-range estimate at the end, with shipped client URLs and CloudFront / Bunny / AWS quotes against your scope.

 Book a 30-min call → WhatsApp → Email us →